jdaguilar/llm-zoomcamp-project/README.md

 4. Once the pipeline is complete, access the Apache Hudi Assistant web interface at http://localhost:5000.

 > [!IMPORTANT]
 > You must wait DAG complete all task before use the Web App.

-    >
+> [!NOTE]
 >The first time you ask to the Hudi Assistant, it will try to download Llama3 model, so the first answer could be slow to retrieve.